joewiz/learn-xquery/README.md

 ## Gentle introductions

-- [XQuery, the Server Language](http://www.xml.com/pub/a/2007/06/01/xquery-the-server-language.html), Kurt Cagle, 2007.
-Explains that XQuery is much more than a language for querying XML.
-- [XQuery Novelties Revisited](http://grtjn.blogspot.nl/2011/10/xquery-novelties-revisited.html), Geert Josten, 2011.
-Situates XQuery among the various XML and non-XML standards.
-Provides a little history on the development of XQuery.
-- [XQuery: It's not just for queries!](http://goxrxyourself.com/2015/04/29/xquery-its-not-just-for-queries/), Jesse Alama, 2015.
-Emphasizes wide utility of XQuery.
 - [W3Schools XQuery](http://www.w3schools.com/xquery/).
 Limited to XQuery 1.0, but a quick overview.
 - [XQuery Wikibook Beginning Examples](http://en.wikibooks.org/wiki/XQuery#Beginning_Examples).
 Perhaps the best developed portion of the XQuery Wikibook site (see remarks below).